Lectem/lectem.github.io/_posts/2020-01-02-The-debug-heap-that-created-bugs.markdown

 title:  "The Debug heap that created bugs"
 categories: windows heap appverifier detours
 ---

 Aka:Story of one man-month of development lost due to a bug in a debugging tool.

 ![jackiechan-meme](/images/jackiechan-meme.jpg)

+** Update Jan 3, 2020: ** The bug is also present with single-threaded applications.

 ## Memory corruption